TheLink-42/42-Journey/CommonCore/push_swap/README.md

 The algorithm should be efficient enough to reach 100%.
-However the maximum instructions for 500 numbers are barely inside the limit and it might surpass for a few instructions in some cases (Tho every try I´ve made has been under 5500 instructions)
+However the maximum instructions for 500 numbers are barely inside the limit and it might surpass for a few instructions in some cases (Tho every try I´ve made has been under 5500 instructions).
 ## Tester

 In order to run the tester execute this command on your push_swap directory: